Eli Wallach: Early life and education

-Two years later he received a master of arts degree in education from the City College of New York.
+Two years later he earned a master of arts degree in education from the City College of New York.
 He gained his first method acting experience at the Neighborhood Playhouse School of the Theatre in New York City, where he studied under Sanford Meisner.
 There, according to Wallach, actors were forced to "unlearn" all their physical and vocal mannerisms, while traditional stage etiquette and "singsong" deliveries were "utterly excised" from his classroom.

+Military service

 Wallach's education was cut short when he was drafted into the United States Army in 1940.
 He served as a staff sergeant and medic in a military hospital in Hawaii and later was sent to Officer Candidate School (OCS) in Abilene, Texas, to train as a medical administrative officer.
 Commissioned as a second lieutenant, he was ordered to Casablanca.
 Later, when he was serving in France, a senior officer noticed his acting career and asked him to create a show for the patients.
 He and his unit wrote a play called Is This the Army?, which was inspired by Irving Berlin's This Is the Army.
 In the comedy, Wallach and the other actors mocked Axis dictators, with Wallach portraying Adolf Hitler.
 Wallach was discharged as a captain following the war's end in 1945.
 He was awarded the Army Good Conduct Medal, the American Defense Service Medal, the American Campaign Medal, the Asiatic–Pacific Campaign Medal, the European–African–Middle Eastern Campaign Medal and the World War II Victory Medal.